 Stanton Macdonald-Wright Notecard Folio

-The approach to painting that Macdonald-Wright for-mulated in Europe and imported to the United States, synchromism, applied to painting the organizational principles underlying musical scales.
-Like the work of Robert Delaunay and Wassily Kandinsky, that of the syn-chromists eschewed line and relied instead on areas of uniform color.
+Synchromism, the approach to painting that Stanton Macdonald-Wright formulated in Europe and imported to the United States, applied to painting the organizational principles underlying musical scales.
+Like the work of Robert Delaunay and Wassily Kandinsky, the paintings of the synchromists eschewed line and relied instead on areas of uniform color.
 Georgia O’Keeffe was a fan, writing of a pair of Macdonald-Wright’s paintings in 1916,“Theory plus feeling—They are really great.”

 Contains five each of the following notecards:

 Dragon Trail, 1930